Rio Tinto sees soft 2022 iron ore shipments on labour issues, project delays | Business

 Rio Tinto sees soft 2022 iron ore shipments on labour issues, project delays

-Rio Tinto on Tuesday forecast slightly weaker-than-expected 2022 iron ore shipments, citing tight labour market conditions and production delays from the new greenfields mine at Gudai-Darri project.
-The world's biggest iron ore producer said it expects to ship between 320 and 335 million tonnes (Mt) in 2022 from the Pilbara region in Western Australia, a forecast with a midpoint below UBS' estimate of between 330 Mt and 340 Mt.
-It shipped 321.6 Mt of the steel-making commodity last year.
+Rio Tinto forecast slightly weaker-than-expected 2022 iron ore shipments on Tuesday, citing tight labour market conditions and production delays from the new greenfields mine at Gudai-Darri project.
+The world's biggest iron ore producer said it expects to ship between 320 million and 335 million tonnes (Mt) in 2022 from the Pilbara region in Western Australia, a forecast with a mid-point below RBC estimate of 332 Mt and UBS' estimate of between 330 Mt and 340 Mt.

 China's debt-ridden property sector also poses some risk as easing construction activity weighed on demand for raw materials, including iron ore, prices of which nearly halved from a peak hit in May of last year.
 Meanwhile, even as the global miner builds its battery materials business with the recent acquisition https://www.reuters.com/business/rio-tinto-buy-lithium-project-argentina-825-mln-2021-12-21/#:~:text=Dec%2021%20(Reuters)%20-%20Rio,builds%20its%20battery%20materials%20business of the Rincon lithium project in Argentina, it was planning to pause similar work in western Serbia amid protests https://www.reuters.com/world/europe/serbian-activists-block-roads-protest-against-lithium-project-2022-01-15 by green groups across the country.

-The world's biggest iron ore producer shipped 84.1 Mt of the commodity in the three months ending Dec.
-31, roughly in line with a UBS forecast of 84 Mt but down from 88.9 Mt a year earlier.
+The iron ore producer shipped 84.1 Mt of the commodity in the three months ended Dec.
+31, roughly in line with UBS forecast of 84 Mt and topped RBC estimate of 82.6 Mt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)